-The two main development tools you use are Xcode and Interface Builder.
-You'll be using Xcode throughout this book, which I explain in Chapter 2.
-I talk a little about Interface Builder in Chapters 17 and 18, but again, pick up copies of iPhone Application Development For Dummies and Cocoa Programming for Mac OS X For Dummies to really learn about the frameworks.
+The main development tool you will use is Xcode.
+I explain Xcode in Chapter 2, and you use it throughout this book.
+In addition, when it's time to add a userinterface front end to your application, you'll make use of a tool within Xcode called Interface Builder.
+I talk a little about Interface Builder in Chapters 17 and 18, but again, pick up copies of iPhone Application Development For Dummies and Mac Application Development For Dummies to really understand the frameworks.

-Using Xcode 3.2
+Using Xcode 4.4